 How did Sarah manage all those painful, difficult years?
-We find the answer in Habakkuk 2:4, "... but the righteous person will live by his faithfulness."
+We find the answer in Habakkuk 2:4, ". . . but the righteous person will live by his faithfulness."
 It was Sarah's deep and unshakable faith that kept her hopeful all those years.
 Sarah lived her faith daily, and her faith breathed life into her.

 On the basis of her faith, Sarah was included in the Christian Bible's great roll call of heroes of faith in the book of Hebrews: "And by faith even Sarah, who was past childbearing age, was enabled to bear children because she considered him faithful who had made the promise" (Hebrews 11:11).
-All that faith, all those prayers that Sarah poured out to God, created a spiritual potential for all her offspring.
-That faith is in our veins, in our DNA, and in our souls, gifted to us by Sarah.

-However, Sarah's faith journey was not without its detours and mistakes.
+But Sarah's faith journey was not without its detours.
 About 50 years into marriage, still childless, Sarah had an idea.
-She reasoned that perhaps God intended for her to be the spiritual mother of the nation, not the biological mother.
-In this manner, she offered her handmaid, Hagar, to become a second wife to Abraham.
+Perhaps God intended for her to be the spiritual mother of the nation, not the biological mother.
+So, she offered her handmaid, Hagar, to become a second wife to Abraham.
 It couldn't have been an easy decision.
-But with a firm belief that this was God's plan for Abraham to be the father of a great nation, Sarah took this painful, fateful step.
+But trusting this was God's plan for Abraham to father a great nation, Sarah took this painful, fateful step.

 Of course, Sarah's plan was a disaster.
 It was clear that she would not be able to raise Hagar's son Ishmael to be the heir to Abraham and her legacy.
 She knew immediately that she had made a mistake after Hagar had become pregnant and began insulting Sarah (Genesis 16:4-5).
 Sarah's plot may have been unsuccessful, but her faith stood strong.

-When Sarah was 89, God changed Sarah's name - and her life - completely.
+When Sarah was 89, God changed her name-and her life.
 "God also said to Abraham, 'As for Sarai your wife, you are no longer to call her Sarai; her name will be Sarah.
 I will bless her and will surely give you a son by her.
 I will bless her so that she will be the mother of nations; kings of peoples will come from her" (Genesis 17:15-16).

 In changing her name from Sarai, meaning "my princess," to Sarah, which means "the princess of all (nations)," God reaffirmed His promise to Sarah, and the miraculous happened.
-She would, in fact, give birth to the child who would carry on the promises given to Abraham to future generations.

-At ages of 100 and 90 respectively, Abraham and Sarah, at long last, had a son named Isaac, meaning "laughter" or "joy."
+At the ages of 100 and 90, Abraham and Sarah, at long last, had a son named Isaac, meaning "laughter" or "joy."
 Sarah's faith gave way to Sarah's joy.

-Yet even as the promise of a child came to pass, the faith that Sarah had developed through the decades remained - both as a lasting resource for her and as a legacy for all her descendants.
+But even as the promise of a child came to pass, the faith that Sarah developed through the decades remained-as a lasting resource for her and as a legacy for all her descendants.